hwdegroot/hwdegroot.github.io/site/content/documents/resume/index.md

 projects.
 On the other hand, these are great learning experiences as well.
 Just need to know when and when not to do it.

+There are lots of books written on haw to write good software.
+Any developer will tell you something different.
+I like the [Joel Test](https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code/).
+It is a simple list that does not necessarily give you good software, if that even exists, but it will make writing bad code, and have software that your users won't use less likely.

+##### Tools

+Git, Bash, Linux, C#, .NET, C++, Python, Vanilla JS, Vue, TypeScript

 #### **Operations**

 Very skilled with configuration management tools such as Ansible, Puppet and Chef Setting up (local)